vic-ma/website/content/posts/2025-10-15-test-post/index.md

 This was a lot better, but I knew that I could take it even further with macro functions.

+### Macro functions

-I made one for the test case definitions:
+I made a macro function for the test case definitions:
 ```c
 define ASSERT_CLUE_MATCHES(DIRECTION, INDEX, ...)           \
   test_clue_matches (fixture->word_list,                    \